Verifiable End-to-End Delegated Variational Quantum Algorithms: Methods

 \subsection{Verifiable MB-DVQA with Gradient Descent}

 In this section we explore what happens when we build a verifiable MB-DVQA protocol (Protocol \ref{prot:VDvqa}) using Protocol \ref{prot:VDgrad}.
 Given limited resources, namely a total number of available rounds, the MB-DVQA protocol runs Protocol \ref{prot:VDgrad} for each step of the optimization.
-In case a step aborts, the protocol rejects the last gradient computation and re-performs the same step; otherwise it accepts the outcome (with a relative error at most $e_{th}$) and updates the variational parameters.
+In case a step aborts, the protocol rejects the last gradient computation and re-performs the same step; otherwise it accepts the outcome (with a relative error at most $\varepsilon_{th}$) and updates the variational parameters.

 In the scenario where a delegated VQA is executed with verifiability provided only at the step level, there is no guarantee regarding the final outcome of the variational optimization, namely the final value of $f$.
 Although highly corrupted steps can be rerun, once the MB-DVQA is terminated, we cannot clearly state if the outcome matches the optimum of the cost function $f^*$.
 Therefore, such a protocol would have no practical means of knowing whether an execution is successful.
 To address this gap, we introduce protocol \ref{prot:VDvqa} that achieves verifiability by means of geometric convergence of the optimization procedure, as shown in Theorem \ref{th:ver_vqa}.
-This is done by properly tuning $e_{th}$ depending on the problem, a task made possible by the result achieved in the previous sections with Theorem \ref{th:ver_step} and Lemma \ref{lem:rel_error}.
+This is done by properly tuning $\varepsilon_{th}$ depending on the problem, a task made possible by the result achieved in the previous sections with Theorem \ref{th:ver_step} and Lemma \ref{lem:rel_error}.
 Given convergence guarantees, once the protocol terminates, the Client either obtains the desired outcome $f^*$ or receives an abort response, achieving verifiability.

-\begin{theorem} Given a $\mu$-strongly convex cost function $f$ with $L$-Lipschitz continuous gradient and a global optimum $f^*$, Protocol \ref{prot:VDvqa} ensures verifiability, provided that the learning rate $\alpha$ and error bound on the gradient $e_{th}$ satisfy the following conditions:
+\begin{theorem} Given a $\mu$-strongly convex cost function $f$ with $L$-Lipschitz continuous gradient and a global optimum $f^*$, let $g$ denote the Parameter Shift Rule approximation of $\nabla f$ and assume that $\|g\|_2 \geq \epsilon_0 > 0$.
+Protocol \ref{prot:VDvqa} ensures verifiability, provided that the learning rate $\alpha$ and error bound on the gradient $\varepsilon_{th}$ satisfy the following conditions: